TextureGroup/Texture/docs/_docs/uicollectionviewinterop.md

 </ol>
 </ol>

-By default, the interop data source will only be consulted in cases where no `ASCellNode` is provided to AsyncDisplayKit.
+By default, the interop data source will only be consulted in cases where no `ASCellNode` is provided to Texture.
 However, if <code>.dequeuesCellsForNodeBackedItems</code> is enabled, then the interop data source will always be consulted to dequeue cells, and will be expected to return <code>_ASCollectionViewCells</code> in cases where a node was provided.

 ## CustomCollectionView Example App